-If SACFPD chooses to reinstate impact fees of the type calculated later in this analysis, it would retain an independent and equitable source of revenue for capital expenditures required to serve new growth.
-Without impact fees, the District will likely have to increase property taxes district-wide, reduce service standards for all taxpayers, or do both in order to accommodate growth once the Capital Improvement Fund balance is exhausted.
+If the District chooses to implement impact fees of the type calculated later in this analysis, it would retain an independent and equitable source of revenue for capital expenditures required to serve new growth.
 With impact fees, new development pays only their equitable pro rata share of new infrastructure required to serve them while existing taxpayers will not subsidize growth.
 At the same time, the District's capital and operating funds will be reserved for fiscally appropriate, non-growth related uses.